This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 What to do with coffee grounds when backpacking?

-Leave No Trace is an important ruleset to follow in the outdoors.
+Leave No Trace is an important ruleset to follow outdoors.
 As an avid follower of LNT, the Geez always packs out all coffee grounds rather than leaving them somewhere on the trail.
 I take along an odor-proof aLOKSAK recloseable plastic bag for placing them in.

 Although coffee is biodegradable and not inherently bad for the environment, it does attract wildlife and leaves evidence of human activity in the area.
 Plus, the caffeine remaining in the used coffee grounds can be harmful to both wildlife and plant life as time goes on.
 So, error on the side of caution by packing out your grounds.